Color theory for Fashion.

 The first chapter of my book “THE LANGUAGE OF FASHION DESIGN: 26 Principles Every Fashion Designer Should Know” on Rockport is ‘COLOR”.

-And in there I illustrate and define a lot of the basics, such as shades, tints, hues, primaries, secondaries, compliments, and analogous colors.
-Because for me, color comes first.(I’ve been busy instagramming about color today, so inspired as I am :0) well, actually, because I got a babysitter for the afternoon! whew!
+And in there I illustrate and define a lot of the basic vocabulary, such as shades, tints, hues, primaries, secondaries, compliments, and analogous colors.
+Because for me, color comes first.(I’ve been busy instagramming about color today, so inspired am I.

-It comes with Pantone color chips for study use, and is loaded with images.
-It truly goes above and beyond the basic truths of color to explain so MANY aspects of design.
 It’s richly researched and includes equal amounts of art and artifacts by designers and artists as well as images from mother nature herself, which is really cool.
-Also architecture, art history, contemporary art, poster and product design.
+It also uses examples architecture, art history, contemporary art, poster and product design to teach concepts.

 It is literally an exhaustive text in its 320 loaded pages that is truly a self-study that goes FAR BEYOND the basics of color and gives you a deeply trained eye for DESIGN AND ART, PERIOD!!!